 Switzerland and the Roman Empire

-Many Celtic settlements became Roman towns or the Romans founded new cities (ex novo), for example Curia (Chur), Turicum (Zürich), Vindonissia (Windisch), Aqua Helveticae (Baden), Tenedo (Zurzach), Aventicum (Avenches), Salodurum (Solothurn), Vitudurum (Oberwintherthur), Tasgaetium (Eschenz) or Forum Claudii Vallensium (Martigny).
-The Roman expansion didn’t stop there, but reached southern Germany as well.
+Celtic settlements became Roman towns, or the Romans founded new cities (ex novo), for example, Curia (Chur), Turicum (Zürich), Vindonissia (Windisch), Aquae Helveticae (Baden), Tenedo (Zurzach), Aventicum (Avenches), Salodurum (Solothurn), Vitudurum (Oberwintherthur), Tasgaetium (Eschenz) or Forum Claudii Vallensium (Martigny).

-This should remain the situation until 260 AD, when Germanic invasions swept over the region after a relatively peaceful period of 250 years.
+German invasions swept over the region in 260 AD after a relatively peaceful period.
 The Pax Romana was over.

 (Source: R. Fellmann, La Suisse Gallo-Romaine, Cinq siècles d’histoire, Lausanne 1992).